Best Mexican dishes – The most popular Mexican foods

 Tlayuda

-This is the most famous dish in the State of Oaxaca, southern México.
+This is the most famous dish in the State of Oaxaca.
 It is a large corn tortilla (about 30 cm in diameter) made of white corn.
 It is first put on the griddle and then placed on the embers to get it dry and crispy.

-A traditional “tlayuda” consists of lard, black beans, tasajo (dried pork meat), chorizo, and cheese and is accompanied by water chili, sliced tomato, avocado, and, of course, you can’t leave out the mezcal with worm salt!
+A traditional “tlayuda” consists of lard, black beans, dried pork meat, chorizo, and cheese and is accompanied by water chili, sliced tomato, avocado, and, of course, you can’t leave out the mezcal with worm salt!

 Guacamole con Chapulines – Guacamole with Grasshoppers

-You can find this in the state of Oaxaca and México City.
-It is the perfect combination of creamy avocado and crispy, acidic grasshopper.
+You can find this in the states of Oaxaca and México City.
+It is the perfect combination of creamy avocado and a crispy, acidic grasshopper.
 They are delicious and very nutritious as they have a high protein content.

-Marinated with salt and garlic, then sautéed on the griddle until they turn reddish and crispy, they are a surprising treat.
+Marinated with salt and garlic, then sautéed on the griddle until they turn reddish and crispy.

 Flautas – Flutes